Basics In Statistics Question And Answers

 • It is described as fairness/ equal treatment giving each his/ her right/due

-• Dentists can provide some free/ discounted care to the needy or provide financial support/donate for low-income patients
+• Dentists can provide some free/ discounted care to the needy or provide financial support/donate to low-income patients

 Truthfulness:

-Lying fails to show respect for persons & their autonomy
+Lying fails to show respect for persons and their autonomy

 Confidentiality:

-• Patients have the right to expect that his/her treatment related talks & works are treated as confidential
+• Patients have the right to expect that his/her treatment talks and works are treated as confidential

-• It can be breached only if it would benefit the patient
+• Confidentiality can be breached only if it would benefit the patient

 • Confidentiality must be maintained at all times.